PRODUCTS & INNOVATION

 If there’s room in your luggage, travel with your trusted foam roller to get the travel stiffness out before race day.

-“In the weeks and months leading up to race day, start researching the type of fare you plan to eat before the race,” says Nisevich Bede.
-“You’ll want to enjoy something familiar and that you know sits well on your stomach.
-Be proactive and make a reservation based on reviews and advice from fellow racers.
-To avoid long waits, consider grocery shopping for your favorites so you have fuel with you wherever you’re staying.”
+“In the weeks and months leading up to race day, start researching the type of food you plan to eat before the marathon,” says Nisevich Bede.
+“You’ll want to enjoy something familiar and that you know sits well in your stomach.

-The night before a race isn’t the time to change your bedtime routine.
-Pack your gear, snacks, sound machine and/or your favorite pillow.
+When it comes to sleep, the night before a race isn’t the time to change your bedtime routine.
+So, go ahead and pack your sound machine, favorite pillow, tea or sleep mask.
 If it helps you get a good night’s sleep, bring it.

 Travel, especially by plane, can contribute to dehydration.
 Nisevich Bede offered these tips to track your hydration: "You’ll know you’re hydrated when your urine runs a light yellow color – any darker and you’ve got work to do.
 Any lighter and you may be overdoing it.
 Bring a water bottle with you to avoid becoming so busy and nervous that you show up to race day thirsty."